-For existing or aspiring entrepreneurs who may be wondering whether or not owning your own business is particularly challenging in this country versus any other, some recently released research should put things into perspective.
+For existing or aspiring entrepreneurs who may be wondering whether or not owning your own business (or finding bizopp offers) is particularly challenging in this country versus any other, some recently released research should put things into perspective.
 According to Ernst and Young’s (EY) G20 Entrepreneurship Barometer for 2013, the U.S. remains among the top five countries on the planet when it comes to business startup and ownership, news that is enhanced further by some other key research released just this week.

 “The US provides one of the most favorable entrepreneurial environments of any country in the (world),” according to EY’s summary of findings,” particularly when it comes to three of the five pillars of entrepreneurship measured by the study.
 In fact, when it comes to both overall entrepreneurial culture and access to funding, nobody does or has it better than the U.S.—its rank in each case is number one, while the U.S. ranks third on the benchmark of education and training.